 You may withdraw your consent at any time by contacting us at [email protected]

 However, if you withdraw your consent, you may not be able to use our website or our services further.

 Learning more about you

 We’ll consolidate the information we hold about you across Peritus Learning.
 We do this to keep our records accurate and up to date, provide you with a seamless and consistent service and build a clearer picture of our customers both as a group and as individuals.
-By understanding you better we can offer you the best and most personalised service we can, but don’t worry – we will only send you marketing material if you have agreed that we can.
+By understanding you better we can offer you the best and most personalised service we can.